This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Last May, my friend Lucka was taking her friend to her summer-house in the North Evia.
 She didn’t want to drive back alone so she asked me to come with her to keep her company.
 I’m always happy to go for a road trip so I took a couple of days off and we left.

 We didn’t go for a bath here but enjoyed it the next morning in Gialtra on the other side of the bay.
 Gialtra is much smaller but equally sleepy, there was just us and one elderly German couple.
-The hot water is running under the road and on the rocky beach, where people dug couple of small pools.
+The hot water is running under the road and on the rocky beach, where people dug a couple of small pools.
 The ritual (as we observed from the Germans) is to sit in the pools of hot water as long as possible, then run to the sea to cool off and repeat.
 After 3 repetitions we stunk like a bad egg but felt fresh and energized!

 The beaches around this part of Evia are not the most impressive but they have their own beauty.
 They are quiet and deserted with shallow sea and old fisherman boats scattered on the shore.
 The perfect place for long walks and photography.
 Don’t expect much partying or socializing either because the area is populated mainly by German and English pensioners who bought a house here to be able to enjoy the mild weather and hot healing springs.

 On the way back to Athens we made a detour to the Drymona Waterfalls.
-Lucka was sceptical, because the last time she went there there was no water whatsoever but we went anyway.
-May is obviously the ideal time to visit as there was plenty of water running through the waterfalls this time and hardly any people.
+May is the ideal time to visit this beautiful place as there is plenty of water rushing through the waterfalls this and hardly any people.
 The waterfalls lie on the river Sepia in a lush wooded valley near the villages Kerasia and Drymona in Northwest Evia.
-There is a comfortable and well-maintained path descending down to the stream and descending to the pools.
-The water has the most beautiful turquoise – green color and is crystal clear…and bloody cold if you think of going for a dip.
+There is a comfortable and well-maintained path descending down to the stream and the pools from the small carpark.